-- Improve safety conditions in the workplace. - Decide suitable performance measurement and reporting tools. - Continuously review and improve the Shire's safety performance. - Ensure the Shire's health and safety obligations are met; and - Maintain health and safety as a priority when managing our operations - 1.0 The Shire of Gnowangerup is committed to creating and supporting a safe and healthy place to work. - 2.0 The Shire: - a) will establish WHS objectives and plans to achieve them. - b) is committed to the elimination of hazards in the workplace. - c) values its workers, volunteers and contractors and commits to consultation and participation with all workers and their representatives. - d) aims to ensure all its workers, volunteers and contractors work safely so that the health and safety of community members and visitors is not adversely affected by any Shire activities. - e) believes that high performing work health and safety practices are essential for everyone's safety and well-being; and - f) will regularly review its Work Health and Safety Management System and this Policy to ensure all hazards and risks are identified and mitigation in place to eliminate or reduce as far as is practicable. - 3.0 Responsibilities - 3.1 Senior Management are committed to establishing, implementing, and maintaining this policy and the associated Work Health and Safety systems by the development of a framework for setting WHS objectives.
+- Improve safety conditions in the workplace. - .
+Ensure the Shire's health and safety obligations are met; and - Maintain health and safety as a priority when managing our operations - 1.0 The Shire of Gnowangerup is committed to creating and supporting a safe and healthy place to work. - 2.0 The Shire: - a) will establish WHS objectives and plans to achieve them. - b) is committed to the elimination of hazards in the workplace. - c) values its workers, volunteers and contractors and commits to consultation and participation with all workers and their representatives. - d) aims to ensure all its workers, volunteers and contractors work safely so that the health and safety of community members and visitors is not adversely affected by any Shire activities. - e) believes that high performing work health and safety practices are essential for everyone's safety and well-being; and - f) will regularly review its Work Health and Safety Management System and this Policy to ensure all hazards and risks are identified and mitigation in place to eliminate or reduce as far as is practicable.

+3.0 Responsibilities

+3.1 Senior Management are committed to establishing, implementing, and maintaining this policy and the associated Work Health and Safety systems by the development of a framework for setting WHS objectives.